jakubMitura14/msSql-database-model-scripts/README.md

-#query 1 On which shift the printer had failure given
+# query 1 On which shift the printer had failure given idbreaking and period of looking